 The best way to learn is by doing.
 Instead of just reading about it, open a spreadsheet and start building.
 Work through models step-by-step, practicing exercises to solidify your understanding.
 As you get more advanced, you’ll rely on functions like NPV for net present value and IRR for internal rate of return to analyze investment profitability.

-Understand the Financial Basics
+Brush Up on the Financial Basics

 A financial model is more than just numbers in a spreadsheet; it’s a story about an investment’s potential.
 To tell that story accurately, you need to understand the language of finance.
 Key concepts like the Time Value of Money—the idea that a dollar today is worth more than a dollar tomorrow—are fundamental.
 You’ll also need a firm grasp of Discounted Cash Flow (DCF), which helps you determine an investment’s value based on its future earnings.